sethblack/python-seo-analyzer/README.md

-Python SEO Analyzer
+Python SEO and GEO Analyzer
 ===================

-An SEO tool that analyzes the structure of a site, crawls the site, counts words in the body of the site and warns of any technical SEO issues.
+A modern SEO and GEO analysis tool that combines technical optimization and authentic human value.
+Beyond traditional site crawling and structure analysis, it uses AI to evaluate content's expertise signals, conversational engagement, and cross-platform presence.
+It helps you maintain strong technical foundations while ensuring your site demonstrates genuine authority and value to real users.

-Requires Python 3.6+, BeautifulSoup4 and urllib3.
+The AI features were heavily influenced by the clickbait-titled SEL article [A 13-point roadmap for thriving in the age of AI search](https://searchengineland.com/seo-roadmap-ai-search-449199).

 Installation
 ------------